 Popular CSS frameworks Bootstrap has moved back from Trial to Assess in the latest Technology Radar based on the Advisory Board’s experiences with its limitations, though is still recommended for quickly producing sites.
 The Technology Radar also finds that writing all CSS by hand for anything other than trivial work is now over, thanks to the quality and support for CSS frameworks like SASS and LESS.

-The Technology Radar is created twice a year by ThoughtWorks’ TAB, a group of experienced technology leaders, to provide insights for everyone involved in software development, from practitioners through to decision makers.
+The Technology Radar is created twice a year by Thoughtworks’ TAB, a group of experienced technology leaders, to provide insights for everyone involved in software development, from practitioners through to decision makers.

-The report uses a visual approach to divide trends into four groups covering Techniques, Platforms, Tools and Languages & Frameworks, with each area assembled by the Advisory Board’s recommendation to Hold, Assess, Trial or Adopt.
+The report uses a visual approach to pide trends into four groups covering Techniques, Platforms, Tools and Languages & Frameworks, with each area assembled by the Advisory Board’s recommendation to Hold, Assess, Trial or Adopt.

-“The world of software development always moves at an incredible pace, and it can be difficult to keep up with the latest trends at the best of times,” said Neal Ford, director and software architect at ThoughtWorks.
+“The world of software development always moves at an incredible pace, and it can be difficult to keep up with the latest trends at the best of times,” said Neal Ford, director and software architect at Thoughtworks.
 "The growing importance of mobile technology has seen a particularly energetic stream of innovations, with new tools and techniques emerging constantly.”

-To read the ThoughtWorks Technology Radar in full, please click here.
+To read the Thoughtworks Technology Radar in full, please click here.